Fijishi-Enterprises/BenthicIMG-Analyser/docs/server-operation.rst

 ----------------
 If you are just upgrading the patch version (3.10.0 -> 3.10.1), you should be able to just download and install the new version, allowing it to overwrite your old version. (`Source <https://stackoverflow.com/a/17954487/>`__)

-- If using Windows, you should also create a new virtual environment using the new version, because venv on Windows might only copy core files/scripts over instead of using symlinks.
+- If using Windows, you should also create a new virtual environment using the new version, because venv on Windows will probably copy core files/scripts over instead of using symlinks.

-If you are upgrading the major version (2 -> 3) or minor version (3.9 -> 3.10), first download and install the new version.
-It should install in a separate location, such as ``python37`` instead of ``python36``.
-You'll then want to :ref:`create a new virtual environment <virtual_environment>` using the new Python version, and :ref:`reinstall packages <python-packages>` to that new virtual environment.
+If you are upgrading the major version (2 -> 3) or minor version (3.9 -> 3.10), then it's basically like setting up Python from scratch:

-The Django file-based cache uses a different pickle protocol in Python 2 versus 3, so you'll have to clear the Django cache when switching between Python 2 and 3, otherwise you may see errors on the website.
+- Download and install the new version.
+It should install in a separate location, such as ``python310`` instead of ``python39``.
+- :ref:`Create a new virtual environment <virtual_environment>` using the new Python version.
+- :ref:`Install packages <python-packages>` in that new virtual environment.

 Upgrading PostgreSQL